joereynolds/fanbox/readme.md

 ### Debian distros

-Download and install the `.deb` packages on the [releases](https://github.com/joereynolds/fanbox/releases) page.
+Download and install the `.deb` package on the [releases](https://github.com/joereynolds/fanbox/releases) page.

 ### Everyone else
 ```